History of education in England

 The history of education in England is documented from Saxon settlement of England, and the setting up of the first cathedral schools in 597 and 604.

 Education in England remained closely linked to religious institutions until the nineteenth century, although charity schools and "free grammar schools", which were open to children of any religious beliefs, became more common in the early modern period.
 Nineteenth century reforms expanded education provision and introduced widespread state-funded schools.
 By the 1880s education was compulsory for children aged 5 to 10, with the school leaving age progressively raised since then, most recently to 18 in 2015.

 The education system was expanded and reorganised multiple times throughout the 20th century, with a Tripartite System introduced in the 1940s, splitting secondary education into grammar schools, secondary technical schools and secondary modern schools.
 In the 1960s this began to be phased out in favour of comprehensive schools.
 Further reforms in the 1980s introduced the National Curriculum and allowed parents to choose which school their children went to.
 Academies were introduced in the 2000s and became the main type of secondary school in the 2010s.

-Scotland has a separate system; see History of education in Scotland, much of the information listed below is relevant to Wales but specific information on the development of Education in Wales can be found here.
+Scotland has a separate system; see History of education in Scotland.
+Much of the history below is relevant to Wales but the specific History of Education in Wales is also covered separately.

 Medieval period

 Prior to the arrival of Augustine of Canterbury in England in 597 education was an oral affair, or followed the Roman model in diaspora and integrated families.

-The earliest known organized schools in England were connected to the church.
+The earliest known organised schools in England were connected to the church.
 Augustine established a church in Canterbury (which later became St Augustine's Abbey) in 598, which included a school for the study of religious texts, and in 604 this was joined by another school at what is now Rochester Cathedral.
 Further schools were established throughout the British Isles in the seventh and eighth centuries, generally following one of two forms: grammar schools to teach Latin, and song schools to train singers for cathedral choirs.

 During the Middle Ages, schools were established to teach Latin grammar to the sons of the aristocracy destined for priesthood or monastic work with the ministry of government or the law.
 Two universities were established in affiliation with the church: the University of Oxford, followed by the University of Cambridge, to assist in the further training of the Catholic Christian clergy.
 A reformed system of "free grammar schools" was established in the reign of Edward VI; these too provided routes towards priesthood.
 Apprenticeship was the main way for youths to enter practical occupations.